marjanrez/MA_Econometrics/README.md

 # MA_Econometrics
-Statistics and Introduction to Econometrics
+Homeworks of Statistics and Introduction to Econometrics